-- Contribute 8 hours per month of community service; or - Participate in an economic self-sufficiency program (as defined in the regulations) for 8 hours per month; or - Perform 8 hours per month of combined activities (community service and economic self-sufficiency programs).
+- Contribute 8 hours per month of community service; or - Participate in an economic self-sufficiency program (as defined in the regulations) for 8 hours per month; or - Perform 8 hours per month of combined activities (community service and economic selfsufficiency programs). - The required community service or self-sufficiency activity may be completed 8 hours each month or may be aggregated across a year.
+Any blocking of hours is acceptable as long as 96 hours is completed by each annual certification of compliance [Notice PIH 2015-12].